sumitgupta28/terraform/terraform-commands.md

 This command should rarely be used.
 It is meant only as a utility in case manual intervention is necessary with the remote state.

     $ terraform state push terraform.tfstate

+### terraform refresh

+Update the state file of your infrastructure with metadata that matches the physical resources they are tracking.
+This will not modify your infrastructure, but it can modify your state file to update metadata.
+This metadata might cause new changes to occur when you generate a plan or call apply next.

+to understand this command, lets apply the /github-demo and pull state of "terraform-repo-sumitgupta28".

+    $ terraform state list
+    github_repository.terraform-repo-sumitgupta28
+    github_repository.terraform-repo-sumitgupta28-test

+    $ terraform state show github_repository.terraform-repo-sumitgupta28 | grep archived
+        archived               = false

+here we can see archived is false.
+Now lets go to github and update archived as true.

+go to > Settings > Danger Zone > Archive this repository and do refresh command,

+    $ terraform refresh
+    github_repository.terraform-repo-sumitgupta28-test: Refreshing state... [id=terraform-repo-sumitgupta28-test]
+    github_repository.terraform-repo-sumitgupta28: Refreshing state... [id=terraform-repo-sumitgupta28]

+    Outputs:

+    default_branch-1 = "main"
+    default_branch-2 = "main"
+    description-1 = "created via terraform"
+    description-2 = "created via terraform[terraform-repo-sumitgupta28-test]"
+    full_name-1 = "sumitgupta28/terraform-repo-sumitgupta28"
+    full_name-2 = "sumitgupta28/terraform-repo-sumitgupta28-test"
+    git_clone_url-1 = "git://github.com/sumitgupta28/terraform-repo-sumitgupta28.git"
+    git_clone_url-2 = "git://github.com/sumitgupta28/terraform-repo-sumitgupta28-test.git"

+    $ terraform state show github_repository.terraform-repo-sumitgupta28 | grep arc
+        archived               = true

+After refresh if we see the value of archived it becomes true as it pulled state from provider.